Omicron166/syncthing-updater/README.md

   --no-tqdm             Disable the download progress bar, tqdm is not required if this option is used
 ```
 # Install syncthing or update from v1.x
-By using the `--force` option, you can install syncthing or update syncthing from v1.x to v2.x.
+By using the `--force` option, you can install syncthing, reinstall it if you forgot to change the settings and got the amd64 version on a raspberry pi or update syncthing from v1.x to v2.x.
 If you try to update syncthing v1.x without this option, the script will crash.
 # Tested systems
 - Raspberry Pi OS 64 bit (raspberry pi 3b)
 - Linux Mint 21.3 (x86_64 PC)